uclaacm/hackschool-f19/session-2-intro-to-backend/README.md

 ```JS
 plus(5, 2);
 ```
-This does not do anything since you are not "capturing" the valued returned from a function.
+This does not do anything since you are not "remembering" the value returned from a function.

 We can "save" the returned value with a variable.
 ```JS